 Other one pot dinners you’ll love

-After you fall in love with this meal you should try our turkey pot pie soup and Instant Pot chicken pasta next too.
+After you fall in love with this meal you should try our turkey pot pie soup and Instant Pot chicken rice soup next too.
 You can follow our Instant Pot beef stew casserole to try that one too!

 I have made chicken soup in the Crockpot low and slow which we love and/or Pan Fried Chicken Legs are super crispy choices.
 Both are quick and easy chicken recipes we love.
 One just takes quite a bit longer than the other to finish.